EXPLAINER: What's happening at bankrupt crypto exchange FTX?

 WHY DID FTX GO BANKRUPT?

 Customers fled the exchange over fears about whether FTX had sufficient capital, and it agreed to sell itself to rival crypto exchange Binance.
-But the deal fell through pending Binance’s due diligence on FTX’s balance sheet.
+But the deal fell through while Binance’s due diligence on FTX’s balance sheet was still pending.

 FTX had valued its assets between $10 billion to $50 billion, and listed more than 130 affiliated companies around the world, according to its bankruptcy filing.

-FTX and dozens of affiliated companies — including CEO Sam Bankman-Fried’s hedge fund, Alameda Research — filed the bankruptcy petition in Delaware on Friday.
+FTX and dozens of affiliated companies — including founder Sam Bankman-Fried’s hedge fund, Alameda Research — filed the bankruptcy petition in Delaware on Friday.

 WAS IT HACKED, TOO?